-5 Reasons To Bring a UX/UI Designer On Boardby Mondo on September 8, 2015
+5 Reasons To Bring a UX/UI Designer On Board

 There are dozens of trends percolating within the tech industry right now, from the Internet of Things to commercial drones to the increased demand for cyber security.
 What might surprise you, is that one of the biggest trends in web design and development isn’t based in technology at all, but rather in the crucial—but sometimes forgotten—human element.